ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - mintAssertionFormat OPTIONAL.
 The format of the assertion payload.

 - hashPrevMessage REQUIRED.
-The hash of previous message.
+The hash of the previous message.

 - serverSignature REQUIRED.
 The digital signature of the server.